MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 ## Conclusion

 This is not _the solution_ neither the _way to do it_.
-This is just an example of some code refactoring during constant commitment to writing self-documented, clean, and maintainable code.
+This is just an example of some code refactoring during the constant commitment to writing self-documented, clean, and maintainable code.

 Some programming concepts seem like they are just concepts, with no real-life application.
 While we are looking to improve our code and make it clean and maintainable we might come up with a better implementation without even knowing the name of the pattern we are using.
 Or sometimes we just have a sense that something is not looking right, and looking for a way to do it better should be our daily battle.